Thermadiag/seq/docs/concurrent_queue.md

 ![Dequeue](images/concurrent_queue.svg)

 `seq::concurrent_queue` performs really well and only start to get outpaced by `moodycamel::ConcurrentQueue` with 10 producer threads and 10 consumer threads.
-The choice between the 2 implementations really depend of your need regarding the dequeing order.
+The choice between the 2 implementations really depend of your need regarding the dequeuing order.